loraine-gueguen/WP2_workshop_tool_packaging/ngs_sequence_quality_control/README.md

     conda create -n quality_control fastqc=0.11.8 cutadapt=2.9

-The conda environment is ready!
+The Conda environment is ready!

-You can activate the conda environment and check the tools:
+You can activate the Conda environment and check the tools:

     conda activate quality_control
     fastqc --version